sukeshofficial/code_agent/README.md

-## 📌 Task: I want a java program on binary search
+## 📌 Task: I want a binary search program in java

 ### 🧠 Explanation
 This Java program implements a binary search algorithm.
-The `binarySearch` method takes a sorted array and a target value as arguments.
-It initializes two pointers, `left` and `right`, to the start and end of the array, respectively.
-It then enters a loop where it calculates the middle index and compares the middle element with the target.
-If they match, it returns the index; if the target is greater, it narrows the search to the right half, and if it's smaller, it narrows to the left half.
-If the target is not found, it returns -1.
-The `main` method demonstrates how to use the `binarySearch` method with an example sorted array and target value.
+It defines a `binarySearch` method that takes a sorted array and a target value as inputs.
+The method initializes two pointers, `left` and `right`, to represent the current search bounds.
+It then enters a loop that continues until the `left` pointer exceeds the `right` pointer.
+Within the loop, it calculates the middle index and checks if the middle element is the target.
+If it is, the index is returned.
+If the target is greater than the middle element, the search continues in the right half of the array; otherwise, it continues in the left half.
+If the target is not found, the method returns -1.
+The `main` method demonstrates how to use the `binarySearch` method and prints the result.

 ### 📄 Code File: `binary_search.java`